 communications (e.g., each office maintaining a communication plan, informing key external stakeholders such as the state and congressional representatives by coordinating with the OPA and the OCA, respectively)

-oversight (e.g., the restart panel oversight activities may include: 1) being cognizant of restart activities, conducting public meetings, assessing ongoing NRC inspections, and resolving technical and regulatory issues; 2) overseeing the coordination of safety, security, and EP interfaces, and ensuring that issues in these areas are communicated to affected NRC staff; 3) maintaining cognizance of inspection performance and associated metrics (technical assistance requests, violations, allegations); 4) dentifying issues that affect any of these oversight functions and facilitate their timely resolution
+oversight (e.g., the restart panel oversight activities may include: 1) being cognizant of restart activities, conducting public meetings, assessing ongoing NRC inspections, and resolving technical and regulatory issues; 2) overseeing the coordination of safety, security, and EP interfaces, and ensuring that issues in these areas are communicated to affected NRC staff; 3) maintaining cognizance of inspection performance and associated metrics (technical assistance requests, violations, allegations); and 4) identifying issues that affect any of these oversight functions and facilitate their timely resolution

 panel meeting frequency (e.g., occurring twice per quarter to ensure that schedules are met, and new and existing activities are identified and tracked through completion)

-restart panel duration (e.g., remaining in effect until the reactor facility transition to the ROP or until a point mutually agreed upon by the Director of NRR and the RA)
+restart panel duration (e.g., remaining in effect until the reactor facility transitions to the ROP or until a point mutually agreed upon by the Director of NRR and the RA)

 estimated number and frequency of public meetings (e.g., conducting quarterly meetings throughout the calendar year to discuss the status of the restart program, significant inspection and licensing issues and the transition to operations)

-outcomes (e.g., inspections conducted in accordance with the appropriate processes and providing a final memorandum to the Director of NRR and RA of the applicable region, summariz the efforts of the restart panel and provid any recommendations, should other licensees choose to pursue the restart of a reactor after decommissioning phase)
+outcomes (e.g., inspections conducted in accordance with the appropriate processes and providing a final memorandum to the Director of NRR and RA of the applicable region, that summarizes the efforts of the restart panel and provides any recommendations, should other licensees choose to pursue the restart of a reactor after entering the decommissioning phase)

 documentation (e.g., designating a repository of information in addition to the Agencywide Documents Access and Management System (ADAMS) where the restart panel members and staff will collaborate)

 Communication Plan.
 The goal of the Communication Plan is to enable efficient, effective, and transparent communication with internal and external stakeholders regarding the status of plant activities and the IMC 2562 process.
-The Communication Plan should include communication of information from the initial decision to restart the facility, through the ongoing oversight activities and the transition to operational status and concluding with the post-restart activities.
+The Communication Plan should include communication of information from the licensee’s initial decision to seek restart of the facility, through the ongoing oversight activities and the transition to operational status and concluding with the post-restart activities.

 In conjunction with the Communication Plan, the restart panel should establish a Communication Team with diverse membership, including non-restart panel members (e.g., staff from the Office of the Executive Director for Operations (OEDO), OCA, and OPA), to ensure coordination among NRC offices.
 A communication matrix or other tracking device may be developed to document and track receipt and response to all significant internal and all external communications (letters and e-mails) to ensure they are properly dispositioned.
 Appendix A, “Communication Plan,” provides additional details and guidance.

 Transition to Operational Status Issues List.
 The Transition to Operational Status Issues List is an itemized listing of restart issues that contains a description and the status of the issue, and any corresponding status of the NRC regulatory actions and the associated inspection report documentation.
-Issues will be added to this list that the associated regional office and the restart panel believe need to be resolved before the licensee transition to an operational status.
+Issues will be added to this list that the associated regional office and the restart panel believe need to be resolved before the licensee transitions to an operational status.
 The restart panel will keep the RA and the Director of NRR informed of any additional risk-significant issues that are added to the checklist.